danjshannon/danjshannon/README.md

 - 👋 Hi, I’m @danjshannon
 - 👀 I’m interested in full-stack web development, decentralized web technologies, and cyber security.
 - 🌱 I’m currently learning computer science and cyber security.
-I am earning a Masters of Science in Cyber Security through Syracuse University.
+I am earning a Masters of Science in Cyber Security from Syracuse University (College of Engineering and Computer Science).
 - 💞️ I’m looking to collaborate on decentralized web technologies, specifically IPFS or blockchain technologies.
 - 📫 How to reach me ... dan.j.shannon@gmail.com